rrusk/DancePracticeMusicPlayer/README.md

 ├── Samba
 ├── Tango
 ├── VienneseWaltz
+├── VWSlow
 ├── Waltz
 └── WCS
 </pre>
+For instance, all Waltz selections are in the <i>Waltz</i> folder, etc.

-The musical selections are assumed to be at the correct tempo and to be of appropriate length.
+The musical selections are assumed to be at the correct tempo and to be of appropriate length (selections longer than 3m30s will fade out and end by 3m40s regardless of length).
 The volume of the musical selections should be normalized.

 To run the app, make sure to run the kivy activate script and then use
 <pre>